mighty-gerbils/gerbil-persist/persist.md

     they can't keep their data without having to badly reinvent all of the mechanisms of manual persistence just for the sake of upgrading their Schema.

+  - Inasmuch as persistent software must run on top of transient operating systems, all the transient details like hostname, pid, file descriptors, etc., must be virtualized away from the underlying transient operating system, since they might change from time to time as the process migrates to survive adversarial events.
+    A "Persistent Operating System" might offer a Virtual Machine where they are replaced by some persistent handle that abstracts away the mapping between their persistent identity and an underlying transient implementation.
+    A lower-level "Persistent Layer" might instead let the programmers (and their libraries) implement those abstractions themselves—but even then the transient hostname, pid and fds shall only be accessed from within a transient block that covers their lifetime, possibly as part of a dedicated transient thread (for e.g. file descriptors).

 All these concerns exist with Manual Persistence as well as with Orthogonal Persistence.
 But with Manual Persistence, the low-level concerns of getting any persistence at all create so much work and slows down development so much that these higher-level concerns